oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-tryupdatemodel-instead-of-updatemodel/rule.md

 ```

-::: greybox
-Figure: Good Example – TryUpdateModel will gracefully handle validation and will add to the ModelState dictionary so we can check for validity
+::: greyboxFigure: Good Example – TryUpdateModel will gracefully handle validation and will add to the ModelState dictionary so we can check for validity